 Once you choose a tool, you will then be able to click on your first anchor point, drag the mouse, and then click on the second anchor point.
 In the case of price retracements, the retracements will be drawn, and a reference line will connect the two anchors.

 If you mouse over any of the lines, it will give you details on the two anchor points as well as the value (both in percentage and price terms) of the chosen line.

 You can also change many elements of the presentation of the retracement, such as its color, opacity, whether or not the reference line is shown, and so forth.

 Using the fanlines is done the same way – – with two anchor points, typically on price extremes – – but using them effectively is much trickier than price retracements.
 Here, for example, is a fan I just drew on top of Alphabet (GOOGL).
-I’ll use this term I coined again – – Fibonacci Friendly – – since it definitely applies here.
+I’ll use that term again- – Fibonacci friendly – – since it definitely applies here.
 Notice how “obedient” price levels are with respect to those fan lines, even though the anchor points (tinted in yellow) were drawn many years ago.

-Here is another example, this time with the S&P 500 spanning the post-financial crisis period.
+Here is another example, this time with the S&P 500, spanning the post-financial crisis period.
 The anchor points are, again, shown in yellow tint.
-Notice what a good point the fanline did in pointing out an critical support level (red arrow).
+Notice what a good job the fanline did in pointing out an critical support level (red arrow).